YecineA/elb-authentication-cognito/README.md

 2. Generate a SSH Key-pair in the region where you will run the lab.
 (We will not actually need to ssh in the instance, but this is always a best practice to be able to ssh in your instance). https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

-3. Generate an ACM Certificate that will be used to secure communication with ALB using HTTPS.
-The certificate must secure your domain name you own. (let's say , if you own the domain example.com, you should create a certificate that secure example.com and *.example.com) https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html
+3. Generate an ACM Certificate that will be used to secure communication between the browser and ALB using HTTPS.
+The certificate must secure the domain name you own. (let's say , if you own the domain example.com, you should create a certificate that secure both example.com and *.example.com) https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html